-GOALS Clearly and effectively communicate key initiatives and programs Generate positive stories about Downtown Royal Oak Raise awareness for the value of the Downtown Development Authority KPIs • Hit 11,500 followers on IG The Downtown Royal Oak account hit 11.1k• Hit a 34% open rate in all e-newsletters An email was not sent in October; November and December were tracked and exceeded 35%.
-Note: The KPIs above are being collaborated on with Siren and the Royal Oak DDA. • Reach an audience of 1.5M through news media We reached an audience of more than 1.5M through Q4.• Schedule 5-6 interviews with DDA and/or local businesses Five interviews were secured in Q4. • Finalize "welcome packet" for new and current business owners The first draft was written and provided for review.
+GOALS Clearly and effectively communicate key initiatives and programs Generate positive stories about Downtown Royal Oak Raise awareness for the value of the Downtown Development Authority KPIs • Hit 11,500 followers on IG The Downtown Royal Oak account hit 11.1k• Hit a 34% open rate in all e-newsletters An email was not sent in October; November and December were tracked and exceeded 35%. • Reach an audience of 1.5M through news media We reached an audience of more than 1.5M through Q4.• Schedule 5-6 interviews with DDA and/or local businesses Five interviews were secured in Q4. • Finalize "welcome packet" for new and current business owners The first draft was written and provided for review.